Old-Fashioned Oatmeal Molasses Brown Bread || Nova Scotia Brown Bread

 - Meanwhile, preheat the oven to 375 °F (190 °C).

 - Bake for 1 hour.
-Or until the bread is lightly browned and sounds hollow when you tap on it.
+Or until the bread is browned and sounds hollow when you tap on it.

 2 Comments